Overview

 → Get bus tickets at zero markup

 India has a well-developed domestic aviation network.
 IndiGo, Air India, and Akasa Air cover all major city pairs.
-For distances above 1,000 km — flying saves significant time.
+For distances above 1,000 km, flying saves significant time.
 Book directly on airline websites or through any flight search platform.
-Note that Indian airports have multiple terminals and terminals are not always adjacent — confirm your terminal after booking.
+Indian airports have multiple terminals — confirm your terminal after booking, as terminals are not always adjacent.

 → Domestic flights in India

-For city-to-city distances where you want a personal hire over public transport.
-Uber and Ola both offer outstation cabs.
+For city-to-city distances where you want personal hire over public transport, Uber and Ola both offer outstation cabs.
 You can also book through local cab operators by asking at your hotel reception.
 Before confirming, check whether the fare includes tolls.
-The app will either show an estimated toll amount or list it as payable during the trip.
-Confirm the total before you start.
+Confirm the total cost before you start.

-This is the default.
-Uber and Ola operate in all Indian cities.
-Book through the app, fare is shown upfront (do confirm with the driver before getting in), route is tracked, driver details are recorded.
+Uber and Ola operate in all major Indian cities.
+Book through the app, fare is shown upfront, route is tracked, driver details are recorded.
 This is the clearest option for moving between neighborhoods, getting to and from railway stations, and navigating a new city.
+Confirm fare with the driver before getting in.
 If a driver asks you to cancel and rebook outside the app, decline and end the ride.

 → Ride apps, autos, prepaid counters

 Autos are the most widely available transport in India — present in every city, town, and market area.
 Meters are frequently not used.
 The standard practice is to negotiate the fare before entering.
-Tell or show the auto driver your destination — they can refuse, in which case move to the next one.
+Tell or show the driver your destination.
 Do not get in until a fare is agreed.
-A rough map: ₹30–50 per km is a reasonable baseline in most cities.
-Uber and Ola also offer auto bookings within their apps — fixed fare, no negotiation, tracked ride.
+A rough baseline: ₹20-30 per km is reasonable in most cities.
+Uber and Ola also offer auto bookings within their apps — fixed fare, tracked ride.

-Delhi, Mumbai, Jaipur, and several other cities have metro.
-Where it exists, the metro is the most time-reliable way to move.
-Simply enter the station, buy a ticket at the counter, clear security, scan the ticket at the entry gate, walk towards platform and board the train.
-Use the same ticket again at the exit gate on destination.
-Each city page in India Manual notes whether metro covers traveler-relevant zones or not.
+Delhi, Mumbai, Jaipur, Bengaluru, Chennai, Hyderabad, Kolkata, Kochi, and several other cities have metro.
+Where it exists, the metro is the most time-reliable way to move within the city.
+Enter the station, buy a ticket at the counter or TVM, clear security, scan your ticket at the entry gate, board the train, and use the ticket again at the exit gate.

 → Metro systems in Indian cities

 Cards are accepted at hotels, restaurants, and tourist-facing businesses.
-But autos, street food, small shops, temple entry, market purchases, and most everyday transactions run on cash or QR-code payment system — UPI.
-ATMs are widely available — SBI, HDFC, ICICI, and Axis Bank.
+But autos, street food, small shops, temple entry, market purchases, and most everyday transactions run on cash or UPI.
+ATMs are widely available.
 Keep a mix of denominations: ₹500 and ₹200 for mid-size purchases, ₹100 and ₹50 for autos and small transactions.
 Do not rely on digital payments alone.

 → Currency, exchange, ATMs, and UPI setup

-India's food is one of its defining travel experiences and good to eat when you choose high-footfall establishments.
+India's food is one of its defining travel experiences.
 Vegetarian and non-vegetarian food is available everywhere except some towns.
-Water: drink bottled or filtered only.
-Street food from busy stalls is generally safe — low footfall and poorly maintained setups carry more risk than the food itself.
+Drink bottled water only.
+Street food from busy stalls is generally safe: high footfall means fresh food.
+Low footfall and poorly maintained setups carry more risk than the food itself.

 → Food in India — safety, variety, and what to expect

 India has a wide range of healthcare facilities.
-For most travelers, the relevant preparation is knowing where the nearest pharmacy is.
-Pharmacies are widely available, and many medications for minor illness such as stomach upset, fever, or headache can usually be obtained directly from a pharmacy without a prescription.
+For most travelers, the relevant preparation is knowing where the nearest pharmacy is and what the emergency number is.
+Pharmacies are widely available across all cities and towns — many medications for minor illness such as stomach upset, fever, or headache can be obtained without a prescription.
+The national emergency number is 112.

 → Healthcare in India for international travelers